Inflation angst evaporates in race for returns

 Five-year U.S. Treasury breakevens have dropped more than half a percentage point in just six weeks to fall below 2 percent for the first time in eight months.

-Little wonder, then, that an unemployment-focussed Fed this week signalled no hurry to scale back its current spate of money printing and bond buying and even said it may increase it.
+Little wonder, then, that an unemployment-focused Fed this week signaled no hurry to scale back its current spate of money printing and bond buying and even said it may increase it.

 ALL CLEAR?